Pagepro/libsasserplate/README.md

 yarn run production
 ```

+## Instructions
+Some of the pre-defined functionality might seem intimidating at first.
+You can read on how to use it in the detailed [instruction manual](docs/instruction.md).

 # Directory structure explanation

 * **/** - root directory with html files and configuration files (eslint, editorconfig)